yacinebenchehida/Ithominii_convergence/Balancing_selection/pixy/README.md

    --chromosomes <CHR>

 6. Reformats pixy output for plotting.
-7. Generates a PDF plot with the peak interval highlighted.
+7. Generates a PDF plot with the peak interval highlighted (using plot_nucldiv.R)

 ---